PieLabs/pie-docs/using/api/pie-player.md

 # pie-player
-**Verification needed:** The pie-player element is generated from the html fragment and some javascript.
-The html fragment, which declares the pies and some optional html, is internal to it.

 ## Html

 ### Custom Element <pie-player>
 This element renders the pies.
 It serves as the main access object for the api described below.